NeuralEnsemble/neuralensemble-docker/simulationx/README.md

 (docker)# cat $KEYFILE
 ```

-Copy-and-paste the output into a file in your working directory, e.g. `docker_key` and then set the
+Copy-and-paste the output into a file in your working directory, e.g. `docker_key`, and then set the
 access permissions so only you can read it, i.e. `chmod go-r docker_key`.

 (Note: since anyone can obtain this key by downloading the image, it is not safe for running on the public web,